quantumbeam/powder_grinding/README.md

 - [Setup Instructions](./docker/README.md)

 #### Running Docker Container
-- Execute: `./RUN-DOCKER-CONTAINER.sh`
+- Runing docker container on terminal: `./RUN-DOCKER-CONTAINER.sh`
-- With Terminator: `./LAUNCH-TERMINATOR-TERMINAL.sh`
+- Launch Terminator and running docker container: `./LAUNCH-TERMINATOR-TERMINAL.sh`

 #### Building ROS Packages in Docker Container
+- Execute only once on first `./INITIAL_SETUP_ROS_ENVIROMENTS.sh` in `catkin_ws` on docker conatner.
-- Inside `catkin_ws`: `./BUILD_ROS_WORKSPACE.sh`
+- Execute `./BUILD_ROS_WORKSPACE.sh` in `catkin_ws` on docker conatner.

 ### Known Issues
 - Cobotta's .dea file is unreadable (use fixed .dae file from cobotta_description_converter.py in grinding_descriptions pkg).
-- Build failure in **moveit_calibration_plugins** due to missing `numpy/arrayobject.h`.
-Solution: Add the numpy path to `CMakeLists.txt`'s `include_directories`.
-  - Example path: `/usr/local/lib/python3.8/dist-packages/numpy/core/include`

 ### Future Work
-- Automated detection of mortar X,Y positions using a camera.
-- Automated detection of mortar Z position using a force sensor.
+- Automated calibration of mortar position using a force sensor.

 ### License
 This repository is under the MIT license.
 See [LICENSE](./LICENSE) for details.